 This is the real deal.
-We are a small team of real people providing real food.
-This is not a mass-produced commodity.
-We care for our land, we care about growing the absolute best produce possible, and we care about the food you eat.
+We are a small team of real people providing real food for real folks.
+We care about what we do, we care about the land, and we care about you.

 "Tomato Mountain Farm started in 1993.
 I couldn’t find a job that satisfied my need to be a part of something I believed in.
 I wanted to create something authentic, necessary, and important, and needed to work in a place that honored my sensibility about what I did, where I worked, and who I worked with.
 All I knew was that I loved plants, the natural world and the interconnected-ness of it all.